Trail running might just be the most refreshing way to fall back in love with running.

 #1: Use a Trail Running App

-A trail-running app like AllTrails (the world’s largest trail app) is one of the best ways to find good local trails for running or to explore new ones safely without getting lost.
+A trail-running app like AllTrails or Strava is one of the best ways to find good local trails for running or to explore new ones safely without getting lost.

-You can use the AllTrails app filters to find local running trails based on distance, elevation gain, level of difficulty, varied terrain, etc., to find the trail running route that is best for you.
+You can use the AllTrails app filters to find local running trails based on distance, elevation gain, difficulty level, varied terrain, etc., to find the trail running route that is best for you.

 #2: Work On Your Trail Running Technique